 - Book your Hotel- We decided on a budget that we could live with and I then randomly picked our adorable boutique hotel through Hotels.com.
 Below you can see all the photos of Hotel Moliere.
 I knew the location where I wanted to be and price range, then searched on the Hotels.com site for their customer reviews.
 That really helped in making my selection.
 You can also use Expedia, TripAdvisor or Priceline.com.
 There are so many areas that are great, but I narrowed it down to the area not far from the Louvre museum.
 There are great shopping areas, good restaurants and many sites to see within walking distance.

 - Prioritize your site seeing- After determining your most important places to visit, then put them in order according to the layout of the city.
 Your hotel should have a good map for you.
-Even though Paris is a really big city, it really isn’t hard to get around because the Seine River divides the city into two parts, the Left Bank and the Right Bank.
+Even though Paris is a really big city, it really isn’t hard to get around.
+The Seine River divides the city into two parts, the Left Bank and the Right Bank giving you a great landmark to mark your location.

 The next group of photos are of Hotel Moliere.